 International espionage will never be the same.
 It is now certifiably MAN-HOT.

-In what should be termed the STAR WARS Syndrome, technology in this film far surpasses anything that Q could conjure up in the supposedly “succeeding” storylines.
+In what should be termed the STAR WARS Syndrome, technology in CASINO ROYALE far surpasses anything that Q could conjure up in the supposedly “succeeding” storylines.
 If the inclusion of cell phones and Photoshop are not enough to skew your suspension, a character refers to 9-11!
-Well, it’s obviously not 1961 – even a “futuristic” 1961.
+Well, for sure this ain’t Sean Connery.

 Banking on our love of Bond-age, the producers do not deviate from this anomalous concept, and we eventually settle into “it’s just a movie” mode and enjoy this grand experience on its merits.

 The opening chase and capture sequence sets the bar high, as Bond and his quarry (real-life British “free runner” Sebastien Foucan) defy the laws of physics and do the Cirque du Soleil over cranes and girders like gibbons.
-When Bond purposefully strides into the runner’s HQ and pummels everyone creatively, then blows up the runner himself – we acquiesce this ain’t Pierce Brosnan.
+When Bond purposefully strides into the runner’s HQ and pummels everyone creatively, then blows up the runner himself – we acquiesce this ain’t Roger Moore.

 There is nothing fey about this Bond.
-Disdainful, cruelly vicious, his savage blue eyes expressionless as he kills without quips – this ain’t Roger Moore either.
+Disdainful, cruelly vicious, his savage blue eyes expressionless as he kills without quips – this ain’t Pierce Brosnan either.

-Then comes the ball torture.
+Speaking of bondage – here comes the ball torture.
 (You wincing gentlemen readers read that right.)
 All supposedly tough movies lose my business when they tie a guy to a chair readying him for torture – with his undies on.
 Modesty?
 Geneva Convention?
 Afraid they might go gay?
-But this scene upped Casino Royale’s ante when Bond is tied to a chair with the bottom cut out of it – naked.
-And we know that something heavy duty is coming that will involve me throwing up in my pudding.
-The sadist Le Chiffre… and a heavy swinging rope knotted at one end… That’s a big Double Oh! – shortened to “D’oh!”
+But this scene raised my respect for CASINO ROYALE when Le Chiffre proves himself to be a Bond Villain with a difference, who doesn’t just let Bond slide with an impotent lady-whine of “Why don’t you die?!”
+Le Chiffre ties Bond to a chair with the bottom cut out of it – naked.
+And we know that something heavy duty is coming, that will involve me throwing up in my pudding – the sadist Le Chiffre… and a heavy swinging rope knotted at one end… That’s a big Double Oh! – shortened to “D’oh!”
 Joins the pantheon of torture scenes (the teeth-wrenching in MARATHON MAN, the fingernail-pulling in SYRIANA) which make you feel like Malcolm McDowell with his eyelids peeled open in A CLOCKWORK ORANGE.
 Bond quips through sac-crushing breaths, “the whole world will know that you died scratching my balls!”
-And we finally realize that it ain’t Sean Connery either…
+And we finally realize that it ain’t George Lazenby or Timothy Dalton either…

-CASINO ROYALE contains one of the hottest sex scenes of any Bond movie – without anyone getting naked: earlier in the film, after Vesper is traumatized by seeing Bond dispatch two killers, he sits with her in a running shower, fully clothed, consoling, as she lets her professional guard down for the first time, instinctively snuggling into his shoulder.
+CASINO ROYALE contains one of the hottest sex scenes of any Bond movie – without anyone getting naked: after Vesper is traumatized by seeing Bond dispatch two killers, he sits with her in a running shower, fully clothed, consoling, as she lets her professional guard down for the first time, instinctively snuggling into his shoulder.
 Down, boy!